We are searching for

 It is good to get a vehicle history report when considering a used car.
 An excellent way to check a vehicle history report is through GoodCar.com.
 This electronic system allows buyers to obtain information about the vehicle's title, insurance total loss records, safety recalls, brand history, odometer rollback information, and more.
 Having such complete information helps protect consumers from unsafe and fraudulent vehicles and prevents the sale of stolen vehicles.

 The brand history refers to whether a vehicle has ever been "branded" as "junk", "flood", or "salvage".
-Once a vehicle has such a brand, it remains with the vehicle in the NMVTIS system.
+Once a vehicle has such a branded title, it remains with the vehicle in the NMVTIS system.

 Know What to Look for When Inspecting the Vehicle.